 We were able to recycle and reuse the following in our home:

 Thermal mass for the reverse brick veneer construction comes from Timbercrete blocks rather than energy intensive bricks.
 The builders are proud to say the house was constructed with sunlight.
 Their power tools were supplied with electricity from an off-grid solar power system.

-We used VicMix envirocrete mixture reduced the slab’s carbon footprint and Timbercrete bricks are a low embodied energy alternative to standard bricks.
+We used a VicMix SCM concrete mixture to reduce the slab’s carbon footprint and Timbercrete bricks are a low embodied energy alternative to standard bricks.

 Highly efficient devices further reduce energy demand in the all-electric home.
 A reverse cycle air conditioner meets the minimal heating and cooling needs during extended periods of hot or cold days.
 Hot water is generated by another heat pump.

 Most of the electricity required to live comfortably in this home comes from the 8 kW solar power system linked to a LG Chem 9.8 kWh battery.
 Any electricity shortfalls during the short, cloudy days of winter are met by importing GreenPower.